AwaMelvine/laravel-manage-companies/readme.md

 ## How to run this application

-1 Create a mysql database named `company`
+1 Create a `.env` file in the root of your application.
-2 In the root folder of the application, run the command
+2 Creat a MySQL database and give it  a name say `company` 3 In the root folder of the application, run the command
 ```
 php artisan migrate --seed
 ```